How To Wash Muddy Bike Gear

 It really helps to pass the time and I swear it'll make you scrub harder.

-Number Three: Put Your Muddy Bike Clothes In The Wash
+Step Three: Put Your Muddy Bike Clothes In The Wash

 Next up?
 Throw your muddy kit in the wash.